PolyhedralDev/TerraDocs/_sources/install/index.rst.txt

         If you want to run Terra in a singleplayer environment, or on a small server with friends, we recommend using Fabric.
 Our Fabric implementation is the most feature complete, since Fabric gives us freedom to directly interface with the game in ways impossible on other platforms.
-Fabric also has *many* optimization mods which we make sure to support entirely, which allow your game to run extremely well.

     .. grid-item-card:: Bukkit Server :octicon:`chevron-right`
         :link: bukkit